 How can diabetic retinopathy be treated?

-Usually diabetic retinopathy only requires specific treatment when it reaches an advanced stage and there is a risk to your vision.
-In most cases, treatment is typically offered if diabetic eye screening detects stage three (proliferative) retinopathy, or if you already have symptoms caused by diabetic maculopathy.
+Usually, diabetic retinopathy does not require treatment unless it reaches an advanced stage that may pose a threat to your vision.
+In most cases, treatment is mainly offered if patients have already developed symptoms caused by diabetic maculopathy, or if regular diabetic screening detects stage three (proliferative) retinopathy.
 However, in early stages of diabetic retinopathy, patients can only manage their diabetes by:

 - Controlling their blood sugar, blood pressure and cholesterol levels